😎😱 French celebrities made these spelling mistakes. Don't make the same.

 First mistake.
 A few days ago took place.
 The auxiliary is not correct.
 The accent is reserved for the preposition "a".

 The second mistake is in fundraising.
-We always raise funds.
+Funds are always being raised.
 There are several of them, so you always have to put an "s" when you talk about raising funds.

-A post from Alizée, I think she is very famous in Japan, she is a singer who sings "Moi Lolita", I don't know if you know this music.
+A post by Alizée, I think she's very famous in Japan, she's a singer who sings "Moi Lolita", I don't know if you know this music.

 *Post reading*.

-So here, the error is quite difficult to find.
+So here, the mistake is pretty hard to find.
 The mistake here is in "balade".
-When we talk about a stroll, a walk, the word is written with only one L. If you put two Ls, then you are talking about a poem or a song.
+When we talk about a balade, a walk, the word is spelled with a single L. If you put two Ls, then you're talking about a poem or a song.

-Patricia Kaas, the interpreter of "Mon mec à moi".
+Patricia Kaas, interpreter of "Mon mec à moi".
 Where are the men?

 Here, there are two errors, but one main error that comes up very frequently in French.
 I leave you the time to look at it.

-"Where" is written O U with an accent on the ù.
+"Où" is spelled O U with an accent on the ù.
 So both exist in French.
 If you write "or" O U, you leave a choice.

 Do you prefer dogs or cats?

-On the other hand, when we want to talk about a place, we must put an accent.
+On the other hand, when you want to talk about a place, you have to use an accent.
 This is an interrogative adverb.
 Where are the men?
 Where are they?
 Where are the men?

-And finally let's end with a mistake I made in a YouTube video that was pointed out to me in a comment.
+And finally, let's close with a mistake I made in a YouTube video that was pointed out to me in a comment.

-Not very nicely by the way.
+Not very nicely, I might add.
 But you're right to tell me when I make mistakes too.
 "I broke my leg"

-I had written "broken" É E. Since the basic rule with the auxiliary to be in the past participle is to agree it with the subject.
+I had written "cassée" É E. Since the basic rule with the past participle auxiliary être is to agree it with the subject.

-Obviously this is French and there are many exceptions.
-This is the case in this sentence because it is a reflexive verb.
+Of course, this is French, and there are many exceptions.
+This is the case in this sentence, because it's a reflexive verb.
 So I broke my leg.

-With pronominal verbs, the basic rule is that the past participle agreement is the same as for the verb to have.
-So we will only agree the past participle if the direct object complement is placed before the verb.
+With pronominal verbs, the basic rule is that past participle agreement is the same as for the verb to have.
+So the past participle will only be granted if the direct object complement is placed before the verb.

-To find a direct object complement, you must ask the question who or what.
-In this case, I broke what?
-A leg as it is placed after the verb, so there is no agreement, it remains invariable.
+To find a direct object complement, you need to ask the question who or what.
+In this case, what did I break?
+A leg, as it's placed after the verb, so there's no agreement, it remains invariable.

 That's it for today.